5 Things I Wish I Knew Before Starting a Business

 2. Get a Business Mentor

 oh. my. gosh.
 What a difference being in business groups has made!!!!
 When I graduated from Valencia they didn’t offer any business classes.
 The focus was to help their students get connected with agencies, which I did get several job offers at portfolio review, however, I ended up freelancing immediately instead.
 I wasn’t prepared to start my own business.
 Working from Home and Freelancing was a foreign idea in 2012 (weird right?).
 Now I feel like you see people starting their own businesses from home all the time!
 Even though I was in several creative groups with more than 10K members, it wasn’t enough.
 It was often chaotic in the groups, discussions could end up as bickering, and it was rare I got anything out of it.
-Then one day I got a FB ad from a lady named Sandi Krakowski.
+Then one day I saw a FB ad from a guy named Pedro Adao.

 If you can’t pay monthly for a business or life coach, look into local business groups.
 I know the St. Pete Chamber often has small biz meet ups and classes to help get people on their feet.